evelinasak/FYP-Situation-Awareness-in-Airspace/README.md

-# Final Year Project Code
+# Final Year Project MATLAB Code
 MATLAB code for Final Year Project: Situation Awareness in Airspace - Inspection of Flight Data, Modelling and Improvements.
 The presented code extracts and clusters aircraft trajectories and models landing pattern at a selected airfield.

 In the main folder there are 4 main files which are used sequentially in the following order: